Gentil-N/nanoscattering/README.md

 ### findradius.py

-A list of spectrum (exported from nanoparticles data) are compared to a theoretical surface previously computed in order to find the respective radius
+A list of spectrum (exported from nanoparticles data) are compared to a theoretical surface previously computed in order to find the respective radius.

 ### select.py

 Spectrum exporter.
-Should be run under a renderable environment (not cluster).
+Should be run under a renderable environment (not on a cluster).